 The Wild Goose Club came to an abrupt end in 1933 at the height of the Great Depression when many of its members could no longer justify or afford the expense.
 Upon the death of the last surviving Wild Goose Club Member, W. L. Haywood, ownership of the Castle Harmony compound transferred to Mr. & Mrs. Edward Haywood who spent many summers there vacationing with their family until 1955.

 In 1937, The Commodore Club was purchased by Edward Cudihy, Raymond Heffernen & John McHugh.
 Mr. McHugh soon sold his interest however Mr. Cudihy & Mr. Heffernen spent numerous summers at the lodge with their families.
-During these years, they contributed generously to various fund raising efforts in Hartland including new equipment for the Hartland Volunteer Fire Department & Scott-Webb Memorial Hospital.
-They eventually sold The Commodore Club which is privately owned today and stands proudly along the shores of Great Moose Lake.
+During these years, the Heffernens contributed generously to various fund raising efforts in Hartland including new equipment for the Hartland Volunteer Fire Department & Scott-Webb Memorial Hospital.
+They eventually sold The Commodore Club which is privately owned today and still stands proudly along the shores of Great Moose Lake.

 The Commodore Club